cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 _Example 1:_

-* Patient: We're in the kitchen and my mother is making dinner for me.
+* **Patient**: We're in the kitchen and my mother is making dinner for me.
 She seems happy.
-* Therapist: Yes.
+* **Therapist**: Yes.
 Notice what it is about her that lets you know how happy she is to be making dinner for you.
 (Mirroring action)
 * She doesn't want to be anywhere other than there with you now, and she’s happy to be making for you what she knows you enjoy so much.
 (Suggesting attachment-promoting qualities)

 _Example 2:_

-* Patient: My mother is brushing my hair.
+* **Patient**: My mother is brushing my hair.
-* Therapist: And you can feel from her that she's right there with you, soothing you and brushing your hair with such love for you.
+* **Therapist**: And you can feel from her that she's right there with you, soothing you and brushing your hair with such love for you.
 (Mirroring action)
 * You can really feel her interest, and her caring, and her love through the ways she’s with you, whether she’s doing something for you or just simply being with you.
 (Suggesting attachment-promoting qualities)

 ### Suggest that the imagined parent figures have qualities that are known in general to support secure attachment.
 In response to particular attachment-p